 Although I’ve lived in Maine for most of my adult life, I’m a native New Yorker.
 My artist mom took my brother and me to as many museums as playgrounds and gave us a monthly book allowance.
 My dad set up a darkroom for me and bought me a microscope when I eschewed dolls.
 They tolerated my bedroom menagerie: a self caught snake, a lab rescued toad, and two neurotic cats.
 I was a city girl who craved the wilderness.

 I still have a group of close friends from my 15 years at the Dalton School.
 I was the photography editor of our newspaper and packed my schedule with art and science.
 Wishing I had a dog, I volunteered at an animal shelter.
 On weekends we danced at clubs, skipping the party scene at school.
 Manhattan was a fun place to be a teen.

-At Harvard College I majored in Government and spent my junior year abroad atKing's College, London.Although more artsy than sporty, I rode for the Equestrian Team and rowed intramural crew.
-I received a masters in Political Science from M.I.T., focusing on envirnomental policy.
+At Harvard College I majored in Government and spent my junior year abroad atKing's College, London.For fun I joined a weekly art studio, rode on the Equestrian Team, and rowed intramural crew.
+I received a masters in Political Science from M.I.T., focusing on environmental policy.
 I worked for several environmental organizations and as a manager of a study abroad program for high school students.

 The beautiful coastal landscape led me to a career in the arts.
 I paint watercolors during the summer in Maine and on Nantucket Island.
 This website is a virtual gallery for my paintings and photos.
 My clients include Senator Angus King and author Jane Green.